next-book/dev-book/content/spring.md

 It is seemingly instantaneous at last.
 Suddenly an influx of light filled my house, though the evening was at hand, and the clouds of winter still overhung it, and the eaves were dripping with sleety rain.
 I looked out the window, and lo! where yesterday was cold gray ice there lay the transparent pond already calm and full of hope as in a summer evening, reflecting a summer evening sky in its bosom, though none was visible overhead, as if it had intelligence with some remote horizon.
-I heard a robin in the distance, the first I had heard for many a thousand years, methought, whose note I shall not forget for many a thousand more⁠—the same sweet and powerful song as of yore.
+I heard a robin in the distance, the first I had heard for many a thousand years, methought, whose note I shall not forget for many a thousand more—the same sweet and powerful song as of yore.
 O the evening robin, at the end of a New England summer day!
 If I could ever find the twig he sits upon!
 I mean <em>he</em>; I mean the <em>twig</em>.